Juan de Amézqueta

 Juan de Amézqueta (born c.
-1595), was a captain in the Puerto Rican Militia who defended Puerto Rico from an invasion by the Dutch in 1625.
+1595), was a Spanish captain in the Puerto Rican Militia who defended Puerto Rico from an invasion by the Dutch in 1625.
 He fought and wounded Captain Balduino Enrico (Boudewijn Hendricksz) who was ordered by the Dutch Government to capture Puerto Rico.

 Early years

 Amezqueta (birth name: Juan de Amézqueta y Quijano) was born and raised in the town of San Sebastián, Gipuzkoa Province, Spain.